friendsofgo/killgrave/README.md

 ```
 Remember to use the [-p](https://docs.docker.com/engine/reference/run/#expose-incoming-ports) flag to expose the container port where the application is listening (3000 by default).

-NOTE: If you want to use `killgrave` through Docker at the same time you must use your own dockerised HTTP-based API, be careful with networking issues.
+NOTE: If you want to use `killgrave` in Docker at the same time as using your own dockerised HTTP-based API please be careful with networking issues.

 ## Using Killgrave